MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

   > If you're a member of the Performance Log Users group, you must configure Data Collector Sets that you create to run under your credentials.

   > [!NOTE]
-  > In Windows Server 2016 or later, a member of the Performance Log Users group can't create Data Collector Sets.
+  > In Windows Server 2016 and later, a member of the Performance Log Users group can't create Data Collector Sets.
 If a member of the Performance Log Users group tries to create Data Collector Sets, they can't complete the action because access is denied.

 - Can't use the Windows Kernel Trace event provider in Data Collector Sets.

 For members of the Performance Log Users group to initiate data logging or modify Data Collector Sets, the group must first be assigned the [Log on as a batch job](/windows/device-security/security-policy-settings/log-on-as-a-batch-job) user right.
-To assign this user right, use the Local Security Policy snap-in in Microsoft Management Console.
+To assign this user right, use the Local Security Policy snap-in in Microsoft Management Console (MMC).

-> [!NOTE]
-> This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This account can't be renamed, deleted, or moved.

 The Performance Log Users group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

-> [!NOTE]
-> This account can't be renamed, deleted, or moved.

 |Attribute|Value|
 |--- |--- |